rkgofiitk/academic-issues.github.io/Topics/brokenEducation.md

 important to know that at least one state government is working towards improving the elementary and middle schools in the state.
 I am yet to hear about any such efforts in other states.
 Instead, many state governments are creating a situation for shutting down government schools.
-Some of the existing infrastructure of schools being used for the party's political activities.
+Some of the existing infrastructure of schools is being used for the party's political activities.
 As a result, the country has to deal with a broken education system.
 The apathy is reflected in every stage, including colleges and higher learning institutions.

 Another aspect of our broken education system is [the obsession to score 100% in exams]( https://www.outlookindia.com/website/story/society-news-99-and-above-is-our-education-system-lost-besides-being-broken/329921).